 The performance is now improving towards the 1 ohm/sqr target while the price is falling.
-This will soon open up a range of applications such as car seat heaters, sensor electrodes, smart packaging
+This will soon open up a range of applications such as car seat heaters, sensor electrodes, smart packaging, RFID antenna, etc.

-actual graphene electrodes punch well below their theoretical limit due to graphene stacking, poor surface utilisation and poor out-of-plane conductivity.
-The incumbent, activated carbon, has low prices as well as a decent actual specific capacitance
+In supercapacitors actual graphene electrodes punch well below their theoretical limit due to graphene stacking, poor surface utilisation and poor out-of-plane conductivity.
+The incumbent, activated carbon, has low prices as well as a decent actual specific capacitance.

 The manufacturing processes have also been formed to handle and deposit activated carbon.
 It will therefore be hard to displace it en masse, although recent commercial-level results suggest that graphene will offer a more-for-more value proposition in niche sectors initially.

 Graphene additives for battery electrode have already been launched.
 In Li ion batteries, graphene additives reduce the resistance thereby leading to increased capacity retention at high (5C) discharge rates.